JugendBildredaktion

 Jugend Bildredaktion

-The JugendBildredaktion is a great pilot project for everyone between the ages of 14 and 21.
-From September 2025, young people from various Hamburg schools and other institutions will meet approximately once a week.
-Together, they will research, develop topics and create their own photo reportages on local issues that are important to them – all with the support of professional photojournalists and in a relaxed atmosphere.
-No previous experience is required.
+In this fantastic pilot project, young people from various Hamburg schools and other institutions met approximately once a week from September to December 2025.
+Together, they researched, developed topics and created their own photo reportages on local issues that are important to them – all with the support of professional photojournalists and in a relaxed atmosphere.
+No prior knowledge was required.

-If you would like to secure a place in the youth photo editorial team, please send us a short application by e-mail by September 18, telling us who you are and why you would like to take part in the youth photo editorial team.
+Write us a short e-mail telling us who you are and why you would like to take part in a youth photo editorial?

 And also write to us if you already have an initial topic idea for a report that you would like to do.
 You don’t have to send any photos and it’s not so important that your email is perfectly worded.

-Because we can only offer 15 – 20 places, we first want to understand what interests you, what makes you tick and whether you really want to get involved in this exciting project with us.
+First and foremost, we want to understand what interests you, what makes you tick and whether you really want to get involved in this exciting project with us.

 If you don’t speak German very well yet, that’s no problem at all.
 Feel free to write to us in English or simply use deepl.com as a translation tool.